-Extra Help - A Medicare program to help people with limited income and resources pay Medicare prescription drug program costs, such as premiums, deductibles, and coinsurance.
+Extra Help - A Medicare or a State program to help people with limited income and resources pay Medicare prescription drug program costs, such as premiums, deductibles, and coinsurance.

-Grievance - A type of complaint you make about us, including a complaint concerning the quality of your care.
+Grievance - A type of complaint you make about our plan or providers including a complaint concerning the quality of your care.
 This type of complaint does not involve coverage or payment disputes.

-Home Health Aide - A home health aide provides services that don't need the skills of a licensed nurse or therapist, such as help with personal care (e.g., bathing, using the toilet, dressing, or carrying out the prescribed exercises).
-Home health aides do not have a nursing license or provide therapy.
+Home Health Aide - A person who provides services that do not need the skills of a licensed nurse or therapist, such as help with personal care (e.g., bathing, using the toilet, dressing, or carrying out the prescribed exercises).

-Hospice - A member who has 6 months or less to live has the right to elect hospice.
+Hospice - A benefit that provides special treatment for a member who has been medically certified as terminally ill, meaning having a life expectancy of 6 months or less.
 We, your plan, must provide you with a list of hospices in your geographic area.
 If you elect hospice and continue to pay premiums you are still a member of our plan.
 You can still obtain all medically necessary services as well as the supplemental benefits we offer.
-The hospice will provide special treatment for your state.